-Disk imaging refers to copying the contents of a data storage device or medium, and transferring this to another, similar medium or device.
-In its original context, disk imaging implies the creation of an exact duplicate of a computer's hard disk drive - including its programs, setup and data then storing this in a special, compressed file format.
+Disk imaging refers to copying the contents of a data storage device or medium and transferring this to another similar medium or device.
+In its original context, disk imaging implies the creation of an exact duplicate of a computer's hard disk drive - including its programs, setup, and data stored in a particular, compressed file format.

-Disk imaging aims to provide the user with an exact replica of a computer's systems and data - needed in case of a catastrophic disk crash where the user needs to recover systems or data (e.g. in the event of a virus attack or accident), to 'clone' a systems set-up for installation in another computer or to move these to another hard drive.
+Disk imaging aims to provide the user with a replication of a computer's systems and data - needed in case of a catastrophic disk crash where the user needs to recover systems or data (e.g., in the event of a virus attack or accident), to 'clone' a system's set-up for installation in another computer or to move these to another hard drive.

 The Uses of Disk Imaging

 The primary use of disk imaging software is to provide quick and easy back-ups of computer software and data stored on hard disks.
-While most people think of backing up data, disk imaging programs back up not only data but also the computer's systems and configuration.
+While most people think of backing up data, disk imaging programs back up data and the computer's systems and configuration.

-In effect, a disk imaging program captures an 'image' of an active computer system - its structure, registry programs, 'tweaks', software, etc. This is especially useful in case of problems encountered during the life of the system - deliberate virus attacks which may erase systems or data, software or hardware glitches which may require formatting or erasure of the hard disk, installation of beta (test) software that may conflict with a computer system, catastrophic incidents like man-made disasters or accidents (e.g. fire, floods, and the like).
+In effect, a disk imaging program captures an 'image' of an active computer system - its structure, registry programs, 'tweaks', software, etc. This is especially useful in case of problems encountered during the life of the system - malicious virus attacks that may erase systems or data, software or hardware glitches that may require formatting or wiping the hard disk, and catastrophic incidents like man-made disasters or accidents (e.g., fire, floods, and the like).

 Disk Image Software